Assisted house sales: What are they and how do assisted sales work?

 • Renovation expenses

-Of course, this protects you from accumulating expenses throughout the period stipulated by the Assisted Sale contract.
+Of course, this protects you from accumulating expenses throughout the period stipulated by the paperwork.

-It is worth noting, however, that any mortgage payments made by the buyer will be deducted from the property’s final sale price, reducing the eventual sum received by the seller.
+It is worth noting, however, that any mortgage payments made by the purchaser will be deducted from the property’s final sale price, reducing the eventual sum received by the vendor.

-This type of sale is a superb option for homeowners who need a cash injection quickly.
+This is a superb option for homeowners who need funds quickly.

-Furthermore, this approach works well for sellers who want to add value to their property but do not have the time, funds or capacity to tackle changes and improvements themselves.
+Furthermore, this approach works well for homeowners who want to add value but do not have the time, funds or capacity to tackle changes themselves.

-Assisted Sales with cash advances may be a less appealing choice for sellers who do not wish to cover a 3% Stamp Duty levy.
-This will be charged if the seller moves into a new property before the buyer is able to sell the home at the centre of the AS.
+Assisted sales with cash advances may be a less appealing choice for those who do not wish to cover a 3% SDLT levy.
+This will be charged if the vendor moves into a new place before the buyer is able to dispose of the property.

-Moving at this point will, of course, mean that they are the owner of two properties at once.
+Moving at this point will mean that they are the owner of two properties simultaneously.

-Stamp Duty can be reclaimed after the property sells.
-However, this may cause cash flow issues for some individuals.
+SDLT can be reclaimed after the home is sold.
+However, this may cause cashflow issues for some individuals.

-It is also worth noting that a sale of this kind is reliant on the actions of solicitors and mortgage lenders.
+It is also worth noting that an agreement of this kind is reliant on the actions of solicitors and mortgage lenders.

-AS is still a fairly niche option, which means that some legal specialists may lack sufficient knowledge or understanding of the subject.
-This may lead to lengthy hold ups or errors when drafting contracts.
+Assisted home sales are still a fairly niche option, which means that some legal specialists may lack sufficient knowledge or understanding of the subject.
+This may lead to lengthy hold-ups or errors when drafting the paperwork.

-Any seller will also need to apply to their mortgage lender for permission to enter into a contract of this kind.
-This means that lenders who are cautious about using less common or “traditional” methods of sale may refuse their consent - and the Assisted Sale will not be able to go ahead.
+Any houseseller will also need to apply to their mortgage lender for permission to enter into a negotiation of this kind.
+This means that lenders who are cautious about using less common or traditional methods for selling may refuse their consent - and the assisted home sale will not be able to go ahead.

 .